vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ## Flash the patched Firmware

-To test our patched firmware we now need to flash it back in the NAND Flash.
+To test the patched firmware we now need to flash it back in the NAND Flash.
 These are the steps:
-1. Boot the device with silent mode **disabled** (with buspirate and flashrom, don't forget the CRC)
+1. Boot the device with silent mode **disabled** (with buspirate and flashrom, see the first sections)
-2. Interrupt u-boot via serial interface and get a u-boot console
+2. Interrupt u-boot via the serial interface and get a u-boot console
-3. Use TFTP Boot to boot a live image containing a kernel plus initramfs from openWRT with prompt and root shell.
+3. Use TFTP Boot to boot a live image containing a kernel and initramfs from openWRT with prompt and root shell.
 For more information how to build the openWRT image see [here](./openwrt/).
 4. Use the UBI commands to erase and flash the NAND Flash KERNEL and ROOTFS partitions

 **Caveat**: even if only ROOTFS is changed, it is necessary to update the KERNEL too.